 I’m not exactly sure what appropriate grace looks like.
 We’ve already dealt with several financial issues and lies with Alexa before.
 Have we reached our 491st time to forgive?
 Is it possible to reach an end of forgiveness and grace?
 I don’t think we ever reach an end to forgiveness, mercy, and grace.
 However, showing grace doesn’t mean the elimination of consequences.
 Don’t forget that the grace we receive isn’t free.
 It was procured at a very hefty price – the life of God’s own son.
 Sometimes grace means that we, the offended party, eat the cost of the offense.
 We know Alexa can’t pay back in full what she stole.
 However, our giving of grace doesn’t mean that Alexa doesn’t have to bear any burden.
 Just as God’s mercy and grace often don’t liberate us from all of the natural consequences of our sins (broken relationships, jail, STD’s, etc), so it is at times when we extend mercy and grace.
 The road to restoration is often long and costly.

 Some may say that such an extension of grace towards Alexa is too much.
 If we continue to show mercy, grace, and forgiveness, aren’t we just perpetuating Alexa’s sinful lifestyle?
 Aren’t we just enabling her and affirming her in her bad actions?
 Perhaps.
-But whether we are instruments of God used to heap up judgment on Alexa or instruments of God used to bring Alexa to himself, it is none of our concern (though of course we’d love the latter).
-We are attempting to depict God’s unending grace and love.
+But we are attempting to depict God’s unending grace and love in relationship.
+It would be easy to turn Alexa over to the police and let them do the dirty work meting out justice.
+It's much harder to persist in a broken relationship, to sift through lies, to be taken advantage of, to call out injustice, to acknowledge offense and the barriers it creates, to offer coffee and food to one who uses you, and to persist in a loving pursuit of the unlovely.
 We will not terminate our relationship with Alexa, though we may put up some parameters and stipulations within the relationship.
 Broken trust is a natural consequence of what Alexa did, but I don’t know that God would ever call us to completely terminate a relationship without leaving open doors for restoration.

 At the moment, we are pursuing Alexa hard and showing her that we seek a genuine relationship with her.
 Why she wouldn’t want that, I don’t know, but we understand the very real possibility that Alexa will come to view grace as Pavlovian rather than relational.
 She may come to love grace without ever loving us or loving God.
 We have provided her with some income.
 We have provided companionship, inviting her into our home to talk and drink coffee.
 We have given her food.
 We have bought her medicine for her kids.
 We have offered to visit her daughter in the hospital and bring her a meal.
 We have offered to drive her places.
 We have researched how to get her money from the state for her kids and offered to walk through the process with her.
 We have offered to help her create a resume and apply for jobs.
 We have offered to have her family over for meals.
 We have offered for her and her six kids to stay with us when she said they were being evicted from their home.
 We have listened to her, loved her, trusted her, forgiven her, and shown her that we are all for her, and we have explained that this is because of the gospel of Christ.
 Alexa would be a fool to scoff at this clearly one-sided relationship (in terms of benefits received), if for no other reason that it is likely the one place she’s ever experienced unconditional love and acceptance.
 But until Alexa begins to understand that Jesus is the life-giving source which has procured and divvies this grace, then grace may simply just be another tool in her toolbelt.